Ivan Rakitić: Personal life

 Rakitić married Raquel Mauri in April 2013 in Seville after two years of dating.
 Rakitić initially met her on the first night he arrived in Seville in the summer of 2011, at a hotel bar, and attributed his fluent learning of Spanish, to his repeated attempts to take her out on a date.
 In July 2013, their daughter Althea was born.
 In May 2016, their second daughter, Adara, was born.

+Rakitić is a polyglot.
 He speaks Croatian, German, Spanish, English, French and Italian.

 In late June 2016, Rakitić rented a villa on the island of Ugljan, where he arrived on vacation with his family.
 On 1 July, the house was allegedly attacked by a group of six men who threw rocks at it, breaking several windows and forcing Rakitić and his family to flee the island on a speedboat.
 However, Slobodna Dalmacija reporters investigated the event and discovered that only one window was broken by an unknown perpetrator, and that Rakitić rather calmly left the island hours later, giving autographs to the local fans.

 As Rakitić was born and raised in Switzerland, Rakitić also possesses Swiss citizenship, along with Croatian citizenship by descent, as such Rakitić possesses dual citizenship.
 Most notably, he represented Switzerland at the Under-17, Under-19 and Under-21 teams.
 In 2007, when he was 19, various people in Switzerland were outraged at his decision to represent Croatia in senior international football.
 Rakitić said in an interview with Swiss newspaper Le Temps, prior to the 2018 FIFA World Cup, that he was proud to play for Switzerland at youth level, as he grew up in Switzerland and that he knew where he came from.
 Rakitić also remarked in the same interview that he was in favour of representing Croatia in senior international football and was not against Switzerland, and initially called and informed the then-Swiss coach Köbi Kuhn of his decision to select Croatia, before contacting the then-Croatia boss Slaven Bilić.